edgelesssys/marblerun/docs/docs/reference/cli.md

 This command helps you if you want to add Gramine-based services to your MarbleRun service mesh.
 It prepares your Gramine project to be used as a Marble by replacing the original entrypoint of your application with the bootstrapping Marble premain process which eventually spawns your application.
 Given your [Gramine manifest template](https://gramine.readthedocs.io/en/latest/manifest-syntax.html), it will suggest the required adjustments needed and adds our bootstrapping data-plane code to your Gramine image.
-See [Building a service: Gramine](building-services/gramine.md) for detailed information on MarbleRun’s Gramine integration and our changes in your Gramine manifest.
+See [Building a service: Gramine](../building-services/gramine.md) for detailed information on MarbleRun’s Gramine integration and our changes in your Gramine manifest.

 Please note that this only works on a best-effort basis and may not instantly work correctly.
 While suggestions should be made for every valid TOML Gramine configuration, changes can only be performed for non-hierarchically sorted configurations. as the official Gramine examples.
-The unmodified manifest is saved as a backup under the old path with an added ".bak" suffix, allowing you to try out and roll back any changes performed.
+The unmodified manifest is saved as a backup under the old path with an added `.bak` suffix, allowing you to try out and roll back any changes performed.

-Remember, you need to create a [MarbleRun manifest](workflows/define-manifest.md) in addition to the Gramine manifest.
+Remember, you need to create a [MarbleRun manifest](../workflows/define-manifest.md) in addition to the Gramine manifest.
 Adding Gramine packages to your manifest is straightforward and follows the same principles as any other SGX enclave.
-If you configured the arguments to your Gramine application through the [Gramine manifest](https://gramine.readthedocs.io/en/latest/manifest-syntax.html#command-line-arguments) before, you need to transfer those to the [MarbleRun manifest](workflows/define-manifest.md#manifestmarbles">}}).
+If you configured the arguments to your Gramine application through the [Gramine manifest](https://gramine.readthedocs.io/en/latest/manifest-syntax.html#command-line-arguments) before, you need to transfer those to the [MarbleRun manifest](../workflows/define-manifest.md#manifestmarbles).

   **Usage**